Teaching English in Spain: Living in Spain

 - No riding bicycles on freeways

-- Riders must wear a helmet anytime they bike outside a town
+- Riders must wear a helmet anytime they bike outside of a town

-- During the night, riders must have a light and reflectors on their bicycle and wear reflective clothing
+- While riding at night, riders must have a light and reflectors on their bicycle and wear reflective clothing

 - Cyclists must offer the right-of-way to any motor vehicle